Shahid718/Fortran-Phase-field-codes-using-Internal-Procedures/model_A/ReadMe.md

 ### **Output**

 The output section makes a single call.
-Now both write opeations and the dislin figures are created with this single call.
+Now both write operations and the dislin figures are created with this single call.

 ```Fortran
  call Output_files